ocoffey/csc-211-su18/labs/lab-01/readme.md

 ### 1.1 Compiling

-Ensure that your terminal is in the same directory as the `main.c` file and then compile your program using the command: `gcc -g main.c -o main`.
+Ensure that your terminal is in the same directory as the `main.c` file and then compile your program using the command: `gcc -std=c99 -g main.c -o main`.
 The program should compile without errors.

 This program takes no arguments so the command is `./main`

 Make sure your program runs without errors before proceeding.

-### 1.2 Set a Breakpoint at Line 6
+### 1.2 Set a Breakpoint at Line 7

 On the left side of your `cs50ide` screen you should see line numbers.
-Click just to the left of the line numbers and a red circle should appear.
+Click just to the left of the line 6 to create a breakpoint, a red circle should appear.

-### 1.3 Running `debug50`
+### 1.3 Starting the debugger

-It is the same as before.
+To start your debugger, run:

 ``` bash
 $ debug50 main